Bosch (TV series)

-Bosch is an American police procedural streaming television series produced by Amazon Studios and Fabrik Entertainment starring Titus Welliver as Los Angeles Police Department detective Harry Bosch.
+Bosch is an American police procedural television series produced by Amazon Studios and Fabrik Entertainment starring Titus Welliver as Los Angeles Police Department detective Harry Bosch.
 The show was developed for Amazon by Eric Overmyer, and the first season takes its inspiration from the Michael Connelly novels City of Bones (2002), Echo Park (2006), and The Concrete Blonde (1994).
 It was one of two drama pilots that Amazon streamed online in early 2014 (together with The After), and viewers offered their opinions on it before the studio decided whether to place a series order.
 The seventh and final season was released on June 25, 2021.

-Amazon announced another season, produced for IMDb TV as part of rebrand to Amazon Freevee, to be retitled as Bosch: Legacy, in January 2022, and it premiered on May 6, 2022, and was renewed for a ninth season prior to the season premiere.
+Two spin-off sequel series have been announced.
+Bosch: Legacy, described by Welliver as "essentially Bosch season 8", premiered on May 6, 2022 on Amazon Freevee, and has been renewed for a second and third season, the former of which premiered on October 20, 2023.
+The second spinoff follows Detective Renée Ballard, whom Connelly introduced in the 2017 novel The Late Show.

 Plot

 Season 1

-In the pilot, a dog finds a human bone, which turns out to belong to the skeleton of a small boy who was horribly abused and beaten, then buried in the woods.
-The second episode introduces Raynard Waits, a serial killer who confesses to the murder in the bones case and has a strange fascination with Bosch, who disbelieves the confession.
-After Waits escapes custody he begins to taunt Bosch as Bosch aims to both recapture Waits and solve the murder of the boy.
+The first season follows LAPD detective Harry Bosch (Titus Welliver) as he investigates two cases.
+The first is the murder of a 12-year-old boy whose bones were found in the Hollywood Hills.
+During this period, Bosch is being tried for shooting a suspect in self-defense, and faces a civil lawsuit from the suspect's widow.
+As Bosch pursues the truth in both cases, he crosses paths with Raynard Waits (Jason Gedrick), a serial killer who claims to be the boy's killer and has a personal interest in Bosch.
+Bosch must deal with the challenges of his job, his past, and his personal life, while trying to bring justice to the victims.

 Season 2

 Six months after the events in Season 1, Bosch returns from a suspension.
 He investigates the murder of a Hollywood producer who appears to have mob connections.
 His investigation of the producer sends him to Las Vegas, where he also finds out that all is not well with his teenage daughter and ex-wife.
-Bosch's investigation almost threatens the life of his family as he is also brought into another case that leads to a ring of dirty cops.
-New evidence appears on the death of his mother, which causes him to investigate the circumstances leading to her murder.
+Bosch's investigation almost threatens the life of his family, as he is also brought into another case that leads to a ring of dirty cops.
+New evidence appears on the homicide of his late mother decades earlier.
+He investigates the circumstances that led to her murder.